carpentries/carpentries.org/content/posts/2026/04/become-a-carpentries-partner.md

 ## Start the Conversation

-The Carpentries Partnership Program is designed to be flexible so that organisations can build the combination of services that best supports their community.
+The Carpentries Partnership program is designed to be flexible so that organisations can build the combination of services that best supports their community.

 If you are interested in becoming a Partner, renewing your partnership, or learning more about how the program works, we invite you to connect with us.